 For McDeere, who grew up poor, it’s too tantalising to turn down.
-But in following the money he inadvertently hitches himself to the Mafia – a move that leaves him in mortal danger.
+But by following the money, he inadvertently hitches himself to The Mob…

 Is Mitch the good guy?

-It’s worth adding that while greed is McDeere’s downfall, poverty is a way for the audience to accept him as an underdog, even when he’s unfaithful.
+It’s worth adding that while greed / aspiration is McDeere’s downfall, his hard-knock background is how we accept him as an underdog – even when he’s unfaithful.

-The Firm highlights the instances and consequences of greed in several ways:
+The Firm explores the many faces of greed in a few ways:

-- The firm’s downfall lies in its practice of routinely over-charging their clients.
+- The firm’s downfall lies in its practice of routinely over-charging clients

 - Through Sonny Capps we hear how the firm’s clients look for ways to not pay tax, or to launder dirty money.

-But while the film has a lot to say about greed, it strays into hypocrisy to do so.
-The reason for that is its treatment of tax avoidance.
+But while the film has a lot to say about greed, it’s kind of complicated – even hypocritical – with it.
+That’s because of the tax avoidance.

 Tax avoidance: the blind spot

-The Firm touched on issues of tax avoidance years before the Panama Papers caused massive outrage.
-For McDeere, however, while Mafia = bad, tax avoidance = kinda OK.
+The Firm touched on tax avoidance years before the Panama Papers blew the lid on offshore loopholes.
+For McDeere, though, while Mafia = bad, tax avoidance = kinda OK.

 By the end of the film, McDeere has moved from ignorance to understanding:

-- Knowledge about who the firm really are (and how to evade them)
+- Knowledge about what the firm really is (and how to escape from it)

 - Greater appreciation for the law.
 He tells FBI agent Wayne Tarrance (Ed Harris): “you actually made me think about the law.
 I managed to go through three years of law school without doing that.”

-- He stops denying the existence of his brother, then starts fighting for his release.
-Rather than working for privileged clients, McDeere starts to help those who really need help.
+- He stops denying the existence of his jail-bird brother, then starts fighting for his release.
+Rather than working for privileged clients, McDeere helps those who really need a hand.

-Later Mitch has a similar revelation to John Proctor (The Crucible): one’s name, reputation, and identity should be cherished, not traded for wealth or ease.
-That’s why McDeere turns down a false life in witness protection, and seeks to be free not just of the firm, but of the FBI.
+This is why McDeere turns down a life in witness protection, and seeks to be free not just of his firm, but of the FBI.